-C-Tick Testing, RCM Certification, Regulatory Compliance Mark, EMC Compliance Testing for RCM / C-Tick
+C-Tick Testing, RCM Certification, Regulatory Compliance Mark, EMC Compliance Testing for Australia

-Compliance with the Australian EMC regulations are mandatory and apply to almost all electronic products supplied to the Australian market.
-Application of the C-Tick mark signifies compliance with appropriate Australian EMC standard.
-Requirements are currently limited to mains terminal disturbance voltage measurements (RF emissions traveling along the AC power lines) telecommunications terminal disturbance voltage measurements (RF emissions travelling along the telephone lines) and radiated RF emission measurements (RF emissions emanating from the device through the air).
+Compliance with the Australian EMC regulations is mandatory and they apply to almost all electronic products supplied to the Australian market.
+Application of the RCM mark signifies compliance with appropriate Australian EMC standard.
+EMC Compliance requirements are currently limited to mains terminal disturbance voltage measurements (RF emissions travelling along the AC power lines), telecommunications terminal disturbance voltage measurements (RF emissions travelling along the telecommunication lines) and radiated RF emission measurements (RF emissions emanating from the device through the air).

 - AS/NZS CISPR 11 : EMC requirements for ISM Equipment

 - AS/NZS CISPR 12 : EMC requirements for Spark Ignition Engines

 - AS/NZS CISPR 14.1 : EMC requirements for Appliances & Power Tools